Dexcom G4 Platinum®

 The CGM Subsidised Initiative is here!

 The Australian Government is now providing access to fully subsidised continuous glucose monitoring (CGM) products through the National Diabetes Services Scheme (NDSS).
-Subsidised access to Dexcom G5 Mobile and Dexcom G4 PLATINUM CGM sensors and transmitters is available through the NDSS to children and young people aged under 21 years, living with type 1 diabetes, who meet specific criteria.
+Subsidised access to Dexcom G5 Mobile and Dexcom G4 PLATINUM CGM sensors and transmitters is available through the NDSS to individuals, living with type 1 diabetes, who meet specific criteria.
 Visit www.ndss.com.au/CGM for more information today or visit our CGM Subsidy Initiative page for more information on your Dexcom options.

 Set your blood glucose target range to alert when you go high or low and even customise alarm tones and melodies to suit your needs.
 The Dexcom G4 PLATINUM has a fixed hypo alert at 3.1mmol/l to give you added peace of mind even while you’re sleeping.

 The sensor introducer needle has a gauge of 26G and a length of 14.6mm.
 The Dexcom G4 PLATINUM is approved for sensor placement on either the abdomen area or upper gluteus area for paediatric users.1